 “I still dance best.”

 “Yes, you would win the bar fine prize every night.”
-I said sarcastically, but she missed my meaning.
-“Thank you, tee-lat.”
+I said, but she missed my sarcasm and said, “Thank you, tee-lat.”

 By 2am I was ready for sleep.

 Mem was not tired.
-“Want go dance one hour.”
+“I want dance one more hour.”

 “One hour?”
 Thai time was not measure by a clock.

 “One hour.
 Not more.”
 She had plans with the Italian.